Contractors affected by COVID-19 – is invoking force majeure the easier way to obtain relief and compensation?

 Pursuant to Clause 19.6, either Party may give notice terminating the Contract in the event of prolonged Force Majeure defined as more than 84 days for one event or more than 140 days in total) that “substantially” prevents the execution of all the Works.
 This provision may encourage the parties to find an amicable settlement in order to avoid termination.

-Since Clause 19 (Force Majeure) is likely to prove unfriendly to the Contractor for obtaining relief and compensation in relation to the COVID 19 outbreak, the use of other provisions of the contract should be investigated.
+Since Clause 19 (Force Majeure) is likely to prove unfriendly to the Contractor for obtaining relief and compensation in relation to the COVID-19 outbreak, the use of other provisions of the contract should be investigated.

 “no Force Majeure provision under English Law will be implied in a contract where it has been omitted”